criscojocaru/VintilaSiFormatia/README.md

 https://github.com/criscojocaru/VintilaSiFormatia/wiki

 ### How does it work?
- * Python script will read the data set and preprocess it
+ * Python script will read the training data set and preprocess it
- * After preprocessing, we will train the data using Ludwig
+ * After preprocessing, we will train the model using Ludwig
+ * The user access the websites and loads the dataset
+ * Call from frontend towards backend is made to evaluate the dataset on the trained model
+ * Results are returned and showed in an easy to understand way

 ## Getting Started

 ### Prerequisites

-#### Backend
+#### Backend Prerequisites

 1. Install [Python 3](https://www.python.org/downloads/)